Nik-Potokar/XIVSlothCombo/README.md

 * One button rotation for all the demi-summons (Single and AoE features)
 * One button egi rotation features for each egi (Single and AoE features)
 * Never forget to ruin4 feature
+* So much other stuff - SMN currently has over 18 tweaks.

 #### Warrior
 * One button rotation(Storm's Eye/Path)